 Committed to Local Procurement

 Mining companies can have a significant local economic impact through procurement decisions.
-Approximately $688 million or 92% of Lundin Mining’s goods and services were procured at the local or national level at our operating sites in 2017.
+Approximately $1.73 billion or 96% of Lundin Mining’s goods and services were procured at the local or national level at our operating sites in 2020.
 We began working with the Lundin Foundation at Neves-Corvo in 2017 to strengthen fair and open local procurement practices.
 These initiatives are building the supply chain group’s capacity to develop and implement local procurement programs and launch training programs for local entrepreneurs, in hopes of providing goods and services to the mine.
-At Neves-Corvo our local procurement rate was 72% in 2017.
+At Neves-Corvo, local procurement includes all goods and services procured at the country level - the local procurement rate in 2020 was 93%.

 MEALS FOR KIDS